interledger/rfcs/0038-http-auth-profiles/http-auth-profiles.md

 All Interledger connections MUST be performed over a TLS session.
 However, it is also RECOMMENDED to use TLS Client Certificates between peers for additional security.

 ### High Security Deployments
-For deployments requiring very high security, it is recommended to utilize a secret-store deployed outside of the Interledger software runtime, such as [Vault](https://www.vaultproject.io/) or an [HSM](https://safenet.gemalto.com/data-encryption/hardware-security-modules-hsms/) or both.
+For deployments requiring very high security, it is recommended to utilize a secret-store deployed outside of the Interledger software runtime, such as a "key management service" and/or "hardware key storage."

 This will provide an extra layer of protection in the event that a runtime is compromised, and will also make it significantly harder for an attacker to compromise actual shared-secret or private key values (especially if employing an HSM).